Peer Review Process for the Japanese Journal of Human Geography

 2. Contributors are requested to submit their manuscripts to the Editorial Board.
 Manuscripts must arrive no later than 24 days prior to an editorial conference concerned.
 The editorial conference is to be held six times a year (normally January, March, May, July, September, and November).
 The exact date of the conference will be announced in every first issue of the Japanese Journal of Human Geography and on the website of the Human Geographical Society of Japan.

-4. The two referees evaluate the manuscript fairly in accordance with the “Notes for Contributors of English Papers.”
+4. The referees evaluate the manuscript fairly in accordance with the “Notes for Contributors of English Papers.”

-5. After evaluation, the two referees will submit separate peer review reports to the Editorial Board.
+5. After evaluation, the referees will submit separate peer review reports to the Editorial Board.
 In the evaluation stage, referees must not discuss their evaluation results with each other.
 Results are graded on a scale of Grade S, Grade A, Grade B, Grade C, or Grade D. The meaning of these grades is explained in the “Grades of Peer Review Results.”

 6. The Editorial Board finally determines peer review results at the editorial conference.
 Contributors will be notified of the results immediately after the conference.